 All the events include activities such as discussions, games, reading books together, and leading community service projects.

 The Three House Communities

-The Houses are named the House of Learners, the House of Thinkers, and the House of Problem Solvers, correlating with the school’s mission statement (Benchmark School is committed to helping bright students who learn differently, or have yet to reach their academic potential, develop the confidence, strategies, and knowledge to become lifelong learners, thinkers, and problem-solvers.).
-The House colors coordinate with the school’s primary colors of green and blue, and orange, one of its secondary colors.
+The House Communities correlate with our school’s mission statement: Benchmark School is committed to helping bright students who learn differently, or have yet to reach their academic potential, develop the confidence, strategies, and knowledge to become lifelong learners, thinkers, and problem-solvers.

 The Continued Benefits

 The formal House Community events have been obvious places for building closer connections among students of all ages, but the positive outcomes have not stopped there.
 All over the school, there have been many examples of the new shared bonds that form across grades.

 For younger students, the programs provide a way to help them feel safe and connected.
 For older students, it's the rewarding to connect with and mentor younger students.
 A “buddy system” pairing middle school students with our youngest new students during these House Community events has been a positive experience for all involved.